 Gather a solid support system

 If you are experiencing anxiety after infidelity and thinking how to get over your husband’s affair, you’re going to need a strong support system to help you during the dark days.
 Gather trusted friends and family and connect.

 Connecting with others and having someone who cares listen to your problems can be incredibly therapeutic and can help soothe the anxiety after a husband’s affair.

 How can you overcome an affair?
 If you have just found out about your husband’s affair, the smartest thing you can do is give yourself time to grieve.
 When thinking of how to cope with an affair, you may consider this as grave as the death of a person.

 Even if you choose to try and work on the relationship, your brain may still experience a loss that is sometimes mentally compared to death.
 This may be the end of your old relationship, and it’s perfectly acceptable to take time to grieve.
 Anxiety after a husband’s affair is difficult to overcome and often takes time to process and heal.

 Create a routine and stick to it

 It’s also important to continue to eat.
-Many find that their body shuts down during depression and the brain will stop signaling the rest of the body to eat.
+Many find that their body shuts down during the depression and the brain will stop signaling the rest of the body to eat.
 Continue eating three meals a day to keep your body strong for the process ahead.
 This is an important tip on how to cope with a cheating husband.

 Focus on the good things